tjd1234/cmpt135spring2024/obsidian/135website2024/object-oriented programming.md

 Every member of this class is either private or const: once you construct a `Date` object, there's no way to change it.
 If you want a new date, then you must construct another one using the `Date` [[constructor]], or a helper method such as `next_year()`.

 > **Aside** A common example of immutable objects occurs in languages such as Python and Java, where their *string* objects have no setters of any kind.
-Python and Java strings are immutable, i.e. once you create a string in those languages you cannot modify them in way.
-In contrast, C++ strings are mutable, i.e. you an change them in any way.
+Python and Java strings are immutable, i.e. once you create a string in those languages you **cannot** modify them in way.
+In contrast, C++ strings are mutable, i.e. you **can** change them.

 ## Other Kinds of Constructors
 A `class`/`struct` can have more than one [[constructor]].
 For example, consider this `Point` class: